Biskra: In culture

 Biskra is the setting of key sections of André Gide's 1902 novel The Immoralist and lesser known 1897 prose-poem Les nourritures terrestres (The Fruits of the Earth), and he visited the town in 1895 (for a fortnight from 31 January) with Lord Alfred Douglas, following a meeting with Oscar Wilde in Blida and Algiers.

 The French artist Henri Matisse has a work titled Blue Nude (Souvenir de Biskra) an oil painting finished in 1907.

 The Hungarian composer Béla Bartók collected traditional music in Biskra in 1913.

 The Polish composer Karol Szymanowski, who traveled to North Africa, seemed to have been quite impressed by Biskra.
-This trip probably aroused a genuine interest for the North African/ Arabic culture.
+This trip probably aroused genuine interest in the North African/ Arabic culture.
 He composed many pieces influenced by his experience there.
-He sent a post card from Biskra on 11 April 1914.
+He sent a postcard from Biskra on 11 April 1914.

-Diana Mayo, protagonist of Edith Maude Hull's popular 1919 novel The Sheik, starts her journey into the desert from Biskra, and in the identically named 1921 silent movie The Sheik starring Rudolph Valentino in perhaps his most famous role.
+Diana Mayo, the protagonist of Edith Maude Hull's popular 1919 novel The Sheik, starts her journey into the desert from Biskra, and in the identically named 1921 silent movie The Sheik starring Rudolph Valentino in perhaps his most famous role.

-Winston Churchill's cousin, sculptress and author Clare Sheridan held a salon in Biskra in the 1920s and 1930s.
+Winston Churchill's cousin, sculptor and author Clare Sheridan held a salon in Biskra in the 1920s and 1930s.